Tattoo: China

 Cemeteries throughout the Tarim Basin (Xinjiang of western China) including the sites of Qäwrighul, Yanghai, Shengjindian, Zaghunluq, and Qizilchoqa have revealed several tattooed mummies with Western Asian/Indo-European physical traits and cultural materials.
 These date from between 2100 and 550 BC.

 In ancient China, tattoos were considered a barbaric practice associated with the Yue peoples of southeastern and southern China.
 Tattoos were often referred to in literature depicting bandits and folk heroes.
-As late as the Qing dynasty, it was common practice to tattoo characters such as 囚 ("Prisoner") on convicted criminals' faces, both for identification or as punishment itself.
+It was common practice to tattoo characters such as 囚 ("Prisoner") on convicted criminals' faces by the ancient Chinese, both for identification or as punishment itself.
 Although relatively rare during most periods of Chinese history, slaves were also sometimes marked to display ownership.

 However, tattoos seem to have remained a part of southern Chinese culture.
 Marco Polo wrote of Quanzhou, "Many come hither from Upper India to have their bodies painted with the needle in the way we have elsewhere described, there being many adepts at this craft in the city".
 At least three of the main characters – Lu Zhishen, Shi Jin (史進), and Yan Ching (燕青) – in the classic novel Water Margin are described as having tattoos covering nearly all of their bodies.
 Wu Song was sentenced to a facial tattoo describing his crime after killing Xi Menqing (西門慶) to avenge his brother.
-In addition, Chinese legend claimed the mother of Yue Fei (a famous Song general) tattooed the words "Repay the Country with Pure Loyalty" (精忠報國, jing zhong bao guo) down her son's back before he left to join the army.